tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/4/Activities/09-Advanced_Smart_Contracts/README.md

 1. Create a contract called `RideToken` that contains:

-    * An Ethereum address variable `my_address` with a valid Ethereum address assigned to it.

-    * A string variable `message` with a greeting salutation assigned to it.

-2. Create a contract called `PersonalSavings` than contains:

-    * A public payable address variable called `public_savings` with a valid Ethereum address assigned to it.
+    * Initializes a public address variable `owner`.

-    * An address variable called `private_savings` with a valid address assigned to it.
+    * Initialized a public mapping variable `balances` that maps address to uint.

-    * A string variable called `account_holder` with your name assigned to it.
+2. Create a public `constructor` function that sets the `address` variable as the `msg.sender`

-3. Create a contract called `VotingSystem` that contains:
+3. Create a public `mint` function that...

-    * A public address variable `chair`.
+    * Inputs an address variable `receiver` as the first parameter.

+    * Inputs a uint variable `amount` as the second parameter.

+    * Uses a require statement to check if the `msg.sender` is equal to the `owner` address variable.

+      * If so, the `balances` mapping object should be updated with the associated receiver and newly minted `amount`.

+      * If not, the contract should print "Permission Denied.
+You are not the contract owner."

+4. Create a public `send` function that...

-    * An address variable `last_voter`.
+    * Inputs an address variable `receiver` as the first parameter.

-    * A positive integer variable `num_votes` with an initial value of zero.
+    * Inputs a uint variable `amount` as the second parameter.

+    * Uses a require statement to check if the `amount` is less than or equal to the token balance associated with the `msg.sender`.

+      * If so, decrement the token balance of the `msg.sender` by the `amount`, and similarly, increment the token balance of the `receiver` by the `amount`.

+      * If not, the contract should print "Insufficient balance."

 ---

 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.